 Family Nurse Practitioner Jobs

 Employers include hospitals, clinics, freestanding ambulatory centers, urgent cares, and staffing agencies.

 Older patients have a unique set of health issues requiring specialized care.
-RNs who prefer working with elderly patients should look no further than the gerontological nurse practitioner track.
+RNs who prefer working with elderly patients should look no further than the adult-gerontology nurse practitioner career.

-Payscale.com reports the median annual salary for this specialty to be $90,128 as of August 2021.
-Gerontological nurse practitioners typically work 40 hours per week, making their hourly wage approximately $43.33.
+Payscale.com reports the median annual salary for this specialty to be $90,391 as of April 2022.
+Adult-Gerontology nurse practitioners typically work 40 hours per week, making their hourly wage approximately $47.78.